 If you’re looking for a speaker to present your next keynote or lead an engaging, interactive workshop, I would love to hear from you and learn more about how we can work together.
 You can fill out this short form to get the process started or reach me through Instagram or LinkedIn.

 Adulting: What it takes to take the next step

 Day one on a college campus and day one in the work place have a common thread: a lot of uncertainty.
 Both seasons are full of change.
 Both seasons can have impact for years down the road.
 So how do you ensure students on your campus are prepared to approach these moments with confidence?

 In this keynote/workshop, I share my own experience in figuring out how to define and find success for myself, both in college and after.
-With a mix of humor, honesty and relatability, I share with students the importance of decision making and routines in their daily lives in order to truly get the most out of it.
+With a mix of humor, honesty and relatability, I share with students the importance of managing our time, money and relationships to be able to live life as an…adult!

 For underclassman, this creates a sense of direction for how to go about their next few years on campus – staying focused on what matters.
 For upperclassman, this creates a sense of confidence in entering the workplace – having a better understanding of what they’re walking in to so they know how to manage starting a career.